 The alternative would be to take the Metro to Stazione Termini (the Central Station).
 From the station, you can take a taxi to the hotel.
 If you are a couple, this method may be less expensive, than a direct taxi from the airport.

-Enjoy your walk-about.
-You could perhaps even find a Trattoria (traditionally a family-run restaurant) or a Pizzeria, for some pizza and a glass of wine.
+Enjoy your walkabout.
+You could perhaps even find a Trattoria (traditionally, a family-run restaurant) or a Pizzeria, for some pizza and a glass of wine.
 Do get back a little before noon, to check in.

 By the way, if you find a person at the Concierge Desk who wears the “Chiavi d’oro” (Golden keys), on his or her jacket lapels: it indicates they belong to the Association called Les Clefs d’Or Roma.
 You could ask them for information on almost anything.
 Members of the Chiavi d’oro pride themselves in their collective knowledge.
 If they do not have the information for you straight away, they will usually get it for you, fairly soon.

 Being your first day in the historic Italian Capital, let us take it easy this afternoon.
 We can take the Metro to Piazza di Spagna (The Spanish Square).
-It is interesting to note that it gets it’s name from the nearby Spanish Embassy to the Holy See.
-The Steps leading to the Piazza are popularly called the Spanish Steps, but have nothing to do with anything Spanish.
+It is interesting to note that it gets its name from the nearby Spanish Embassy to the Holy See.
+The Steps leading to the Piazza are popularly called the Spanish Steps but have nothing to do with anything Spanish.

 When you exit the Metro station, turn left and the whole Piazza opens up to you.
 As you face the Steps, at the left corner is the well-known Babington’s Tea Room (established in 1893), and at the right corner is the Keats Shelley Memorial House.
 In front of the Steps, is the Fontana della Barcaccia sculpted by Pietro Bernini and his more famous son, Gian Lorenzo Bernini.
 It was completed in 1627.

-One of the principal occupation on the Steps is to just sit there and watch the world go by.
+One of the principal occupations on the Steps is to just sit there and watch the world go by.
 When you are tired of watching people, walk around.
 There are many artists and caricaturists who will sketch or paint your portrait for a fee.

 There are others trying to peddle various items.
 You can climb up the steps to the Church.
-The views change from every level.
+The views change at every level.
 Eventually when you decide to leave the Steps and walk down, right ahead of you across the Fountain, is Via dei Condotti.
 It is the principal street for Italian fashions in Rome.
 Every famous Italian designer has a store on the street.
 Gucci used to have three.

 Just about 10 metres from the beginning of the street, on the right, is Rome’s oldest coffee shop and Bar: the Antico Caffè Greco.
 It was opened in 1760.
 Many a celebrity has been a customer at the Cafe.
-Keats and Shelley had coffee there as well, when they lived in Rome.
+Keats and Shelley had coffee there as well when they lived in Rome.
 The list of celebrity customers is almost endless: Goethe, Byron, Liszt, Wagner, and even Casanova, had coffee at the Greco.
 It is rumoured to be one of Sophia Loren’s favourite cafes in the City.

-If you sit down for your coffee at the Greco, there will be a cover charge; but most Italians will just stand at the bar with friends and chat, as they have the cup of coffee and an Amaretto.
+If you sit down for your coffee at the Greco, there will be a cover charge; but most Italians will just stand at the bar with friends and chat, as they have a cup of coffee and an Amaretto.
 Do go in and have a look.
 After the Greco, you could visit the designer stores or just window shop for ideas.
 It is said the fashion colours for the year are seen earlier in Rome than anywhere else in the world.
 Once you are through with the exclusive stores, at the end of Via Condotti, you could turn right to Via del Corso.
 There, you will find more upmarket shops that sell clothing.
 Their prices are lower than on Via Condotti.

 After strolling around the area for a while, and having had more cups of Cappucino or glasses of Vino, if you have paced yourself correctly, it is probably time for dinner.
 Restaurants in Rome are usually open for dinner from 7.30 pm to midnight.

 Let us retrace our steps back to Piazza di Spagna.
-As you come up Via Condotti on to the Piazza again, turn left, and proceed to the second street on the left.
+As you come up Via Condotti onto the Piazza again, turn left, and proceed to the second street on the left.
 You should be on the street that runs parallel to Via Condotti.
 The street is called Via della Croce.
-On the street you will find the restaurant Re Degli Amici.
-It is well known for it’s pasta dishes.
+On the street, you will find the restaurant Re Degli Amici.
+It is well known for its pasta dishes.
 It is always advisable to make a reservation with the restaurant in advance, over the telephone.